-Britain is an island, so we really have no shortage of beaches!
-And there are dozens of incredible options along the Dorset coast.
+There are dozens of incredible options all along the Dorset coast.
 If you want to get away from the crowds, I’ve rounded up a few alternative beaches in the local area that are usually a fair bit quieter than Bournemouth.

 Map of Beaches Near Bournemouth